-PAM standalone online install
+PAM standalone online installation

 The Puppet Application Manager (PAM) installation process sets up the application manager (with a simple Kubernetes installation for container orchestration) for you and installs the application on the single-node cluster.

 - Review the Puppet Application Manager system requirements.

 - Note that Swap is not supported for use with this version of Puppet Application Manager (PAM).
 The installation script attempts to disable Swap if it is enabled.

 The PAM installation script disables SELinux and Firewalld by default.
 If you want to keep SELinux enabled, append the